redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

 Run executes the command after the container has been built.

-Debug is used when running `odo dev --debug`.
+Debug is used instead of Run when running `odo dev --debug`.

 Test executes any tests which are available and part of your application.
 (This is NOT-YET-IMPLEMENTED in odo)